zammad/zammad-admin-documentation/manage/trigger/how-do-they-work.rst

 * The **Organizations** that the ticket’s customer belongs to *e.g.,* What is the name of the customer’s organization?
 Does it have a note attached to it containing a certain set of words?
-* The **Execution time** the trigger is being triggered *e.g.,* Only send out a auto-reply if the mail has been received outside of the working hour times.
-Working hours can be defined on :doc:`/manage/calendars` setting.
+* The **Execution time** the trigger is being triggered *e.g.,* Only send an auto-reply if the message was received outside of regular business hours. (“Regular business hours” can be defined on :doc:`/manage/calendars` setting.)

 Actions
 -------